Antondomashnev/fastlane-plugin-remove-provisioning-profile/README.md

 ## About remove_provisioning_profile

 The initial use case for the plugin has been discussed in [fastlane issue](https://github.com/fastlane/fastlane/issues/5601).
-When `match` or developer adds new provision  profile Xcode still keeps the old one even if the developer doesn't need it anymore sometimes.
+When `match` or developer adds new provision  profile Xcode still keeps the old one even if the developer doesn't need it anymore.
 In that case this plugin could help by removing these old or unused provisioning profiles.

 Available options